iamjerrchen/Linux-Base-Operating-System/README.md

 # Linux-Base-Operating-System
-This is an operating system that I helped develop for my Computer Systems Engineering Course.
+This is an operating system that I worked to develop for my Computer Systems Engineering Course.

- I will add more details after finals week.